devinterp.optim package

 • bounding_box_size (float, optional) – the size of the bounding box enclosing our trajectory in parameter space.
 Default is None, in which case no bounding box is used.

-• save_noise (bool, optional) – Whether to store the per-parameter noise during optimization.
+• save_metrics (bool, optional) – Whether to track metrics (scaled_grad, localization, weight_decay, noise norms) during optimization.
+Use get_metrics() to retrieve.
 Default is False

 Raises: